Atlanta in the American Civil War: Evacuation of all civilians (September 8–21, 1864)

 Lieut.
-Col. Le Duc sat behind a table on the porch of Richard Peters house at Mitchell and Forsyth Streets.
+Col. LeDuc sat behind a table on the porch of Richard Peters house at Mitchell and Forsyth Streets.
 He began registering and issuing travel permits to the citizens that were evacuating Atlanta to the South.
-Between September 10 and September 20, Col. Le Duc registered 1,651 individuals.
+Between September 10 and September 20, Col. LeDuc registered 1,651 individuals.
 There were 705 adults, 860 children and 86 servants.
 Together they all they carried 8,842 packages of baggage.